ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 Use the following steps to order {{site.data.keyword.filestorage_short}}:
 1. Click **Storage** > **{{site.data.keyword.filestorage_short}}** on the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window} home page.
 2. Click on the **Order {{site.data.keyword.filestorage_short}}** link on the **{{site.data.keyword.filestorage_short}}** page.
+3. Select the **Endurance**/**Performance** from the Select Storage Type dropdown list.
+4. Select location.
+Datacenters with improved capabilities are denoted with `*`.
+Ensure that the new Storage will be added in the same location as the previously ordered ESXi host(s).
+5. Select Billing method.
+Monthly and hourly billing options are available.
-3. Select the desired amount of storage space in GBs.
-For TB, 1TB equals 1,000GB, and 12TB equals 12,000GB.
+6. Select the desired amount of storage space in GBs.
+For TB, 1 TB equals 1,000 GB, and 12 TB equals 12,000 GB.
-4. Enter the desired amount of IOPS in intervals of 100 or select an IOPS Tier.
+7. Enter the desired amount of IOPS in intervals of 100 or select an IOPS Tier.
-5. Submit the order.
+8. Specify the size of Snapshot Space.
+9. Click **Continue**.
+10. Enter a promo code if you have one, and click **Recalculate**.
+11. Review your order.
+12. Check the **I have read the Master Service Agreement and agree to the terms therein** check box.
+13. Click **Place Order** to submit the order, or **Cancel** to close the form without submitting an order.

 Storage will be provisioned in less than a minute and will be visible on the **{{site.data.keyword.filestorage_short}}** page of the [{{site.data.keyword.slportal}}](https://control.softlayer.com/){:new_window}.